saltire/custom-invisibles/README.md

 With this package you can turn any of these on and off individually, or replace them with custom characters.
+You can do this from the package settings.

 Bug reports appreciated!

+## Known issues

+Atom will also display a new option in the main settings panel for each invisible character, but only the ones that you have hidden or modified in this package's settings.
+This is a little weird, but harmless.